-Watson and Halvorson will be honored at an induction ceremony, part of a special halftime celebration at the Spring Lake Park vs Totino-Grace football game on Friday, October 3.
-The game, at Spring Lake Park High School’s Panther Stadium, is the school’s homecoming game.
+Watson and Halvorson were honored at an induction ceremony, part of a special halftime celebration at the Spring Lake Park vs Totino-Grace football game on Friday, October 3.
 Activities director Dave Alto said, “It is a great honor for the school and our community to initiate the Coaches Hall of Fame with such illustrious charter member.
 These two were here from the beginning and were instrumental in establishing our proud Panther athletic traditions.

 Long-time Spring Lake Paark High School teacher and coach Don Wojchiechowski received the ultimate honor on Friday, September 25, 2009.
 He became the third from the school to be inducted into the Spring Lake Park High School Coaches Hall of Fame.

 The induction ceremony took place during halftime of the school’s 7 p.m.
 Homecoming game against Columbia Heights.

 Wojchiechowski taught math and physics in Spring Lake Park from 1962 to 1997.
 Prior to 1962, he taught math and science for several years at Westwood Junior High in the same district.

 Don was responsible for started the school’s math team and served as its coach for 15 years.

 If his reputation as an educator was exemplary, his career as a coach was near legendary.
 It included starting the school’s boys hockey team and serving as its coach; and started the school’s tennis program, serving as coach for 29 years.